-When you call this number, but you cannot not speak Dutch (yet), please ask the operator to transfer you to an English speaking colleague!
+When you call this number, but you don’t speak Dutch (yet), please ask the operator to transfer you to an English-speaking colleague.

-Payroll tax is withheld from your salary from your salary when you work in an employment situation.
-The income tax calculation looks something like this:
+Payroll tax is withheld from your salary when you work in an employment situation.
+The income tax calculation looks something like this, see the example below:

 Salary: EUR 100,000